stevenlriv/php-skit/README.md

 ### Using API

-- on the function new_user you can indicate the referral as an id_user
+- On the function new_user you can indicate the referral as an id_user

 ### Using non-API way